 Why study Civil Engineering?

-- Civil Engineers help people and build the future.
+Civil Engineers help people and build the future.
 Civil, in Civil Engineering, is civilization.
 Every day, everyone touches and lives what Civil Engineers design and build.
 At its core, Civil Engineering provides an opportunity for solving challenging, real-life problems for the benefit of people.

 Civil Engineering teaches you how to oversee complicated and interdisciplinary projects.
-Because a civil engineering education teaches you how things work and how to logically solve new problems, civil engineers are in very high demand as project managers across many private and public sectors.
+Because a Civil Engineering education teaches you how things work and how to logically solve new problems, Civil Engineers are in very high demand as project managers across many private and public sectors.

-2016 U.S. News and World Report - CE Program #2 in the Nation
+2018 U.S. News and World Report - #2 Civil Undergraduate Program in the Nation